Dear Friends and Family:

 While the Teach Them To Fish Foundation is not first-responders, we maintain a Save The Children program and stand ready to help children displaced during times of unforeseen tragedies such as the earthquake in Nepal (2015), Typhoon Haiyan in the Philippines (2013), and the earthquake in Haiti (2010).

 As we are all unpaid volunteers, 100% of the proceeds donated through our website goes to the children in the form of food, clothing, shoes, school supplies, and/or construction of school buildings or, if so designated, to our Save The Children program which we contribute to the US Fund for UNICEF unless we are suitably positioned to provide in-field work such as we did during the famine in Cambodia, the bombings in Israel, and for the refugees fleeing Thailand during the May 2014 Thai Military Coup.
 We raise money separately for our administrative expense and fundraising activities whether through our Board Members’ contributions and/or corporate sponsorship.
-Of course, any funds that you might designate for our administrative expenses would be greatly appreciated, too.
+Of course, any funds that you might designate for our administrative expenses or special projects would be greatly appreciated, too.

 Lawrence, Chairman of the Board of Trustees